kubernetes-hy/kubernetes-hy.github.io/pages/part0.md

 ## Google Cloud Credits ##

-Getting Google Cloud credits.
-Starting on part 3 we'll start using Google Kubernetes Engine.
-It's not free but google has offered us some credits with a few caveats.
+In part 3 we'll use Google Kubernetes Engine.
+It's not free but Google has offered students with @helsinki.fi email addresses some Google Cloud Credits.

+Unfortunately if you do not own a @helsinki.fi email you have to use your own credits.
+Google offers some credits for free for every user.

-Beta testers please contact me @jakousa.
+Beta testers please contact me @jakousa on Telegram.

 ### Mistakes ###